davnpsh/automata/README.md

 const nfa = new NFA('a(b|c)*');
 ```

-You can also create an deterministic automaton from a regular expression string.
+You can also create a DFA from a regular expression string.

 ```js
 import { uDFA, mDFA } from '@davnpsh/automata';